Scraniel/go-roboto-sensei/README.md

 ### CI/CD
 #### `release-please`
-I use a great tool called [`release-please`]() to manage a changelog / versioning.
+I use a great tool called [`release-please`](https://github.com/googleapis/release-please) to manage a changelog / versioning.
 Highly recommended for any size of project.

 ## Upcoming

+See [Issues](https://github.com/Scraniel/go-roboto-sensei/issues) for a full list of upcoming changes.
+Here is a shortlist of my favourite upcoming stuff.

 ### `/stats`
 The last core feature to implement!
 Will display how much money you have and what your life looks like now that you have to do all this crazy stuff.